hyperledger-archives/indy-sdk/README.md

 functions in the SDK can be used to construct rich clients: [Indy-SDK Getting-Started Guide](docs/getting-started/indy-walkthrough.md)

     * **Please take note** that this tutorial doesn't cover how sides set up a connection and exchange messages.
-    How this communication channel can be built you can find at [Aries](https://github.com/hyperledger/aries) project which describes it in great details.
+    You can learn how this communication channel can be built at the [Aries](https://github.com/hyperledger/aries) project.

-* Hyperledger Indy Working Group calls happen every Thursday at 8amPT, 9amMT, 11amET, 4pmBST.
-Add to your calendar and join from any device: https://zoom.us/j/232861185
+* Hyperledger Indy Working Group calls take place every Thursday at 8am PT, 9am MT, 11am ET, 4pm BST via [zoom](https://zoom.us/j/232861185).

 * A recent webinar explaining self-sovereign identity using Hyperledger Indy and Sovrin: [SSI Meetup Webinar](https://youtu.be/RllH91rcFdE?t=4m30s)